KField-Bucknell/Bucknell_Cure_Lab/Figure8.Outcomes.md

 ##   tolerance range.
 ```

 That looks good.
-And I am glad to have used the zero-inflated model.
+And I am glad to have checked the zero-inflated model even though we don't need it.

 ```r